 Ghost Hot Spots in Spartanburg, SC

-Oakwood Cemetery right here in Spartanburg is considered by many ones of the most actively haunted places in SC.
+Oakwood Cemetery in Spartanburg is considered by many as one of the most actively haunted places in SC.
 Known by the moniker of Hell’s Gate, the list of things that people claim to have experienced is lengthy.
 Cold spots, orbs, children’s laughter, rapidly drained batteries in electronics, plumes of smoke, fog, the feeling of being watched, and a young boy asking to be played with are all routine reports.

 Live over near Converse College?
 Well, guess what, Converse College has a large list of paranormal activities.